Ellen M. Blalock Artist Statement:

 About the Project: ...While Black

 . . .While Black is a site base installation using photographs, quilts and words that uses the bird as a metaphor to confirm, to remember and to honor stories and truths of the African diaspora with focus on the African American experience.
 This project is designed in stages to build the imagery of representation, the bird as metaphor, to embody past, present and future to portray Black bodies.
-Student and community participation will be required for the construction of a community quilt, and personal stories will be incorporated into dialogues.
+Student and community participation resulted in the construction of a community quilt, and personal stories have been incorporated into dialogues.
 The ultimate goal of this project is to encourage empathy, openness and build a safe place for students and community to talk about racism and trauma.

 Community Quilt Workshops

 Friday, Sept 17th 11am -2pm

 Friday, Sept 24 11 am-2pm

 Come join Ellen M. Blalock and have fun making a quilt square for the community quilt project that will be on display in the Corner Gallery in Tyler Hall on the SUNY Oswego campus as part of the exhibition . . .While Black.
 Ellen is hosting two workshops to construct the quilt squares.
 We need your help, from beginners to advance quilters.
 You don’t need to know how to sew.
 These workshops are open to the college community and the community at large.
 All materials will be provided and you can bring your own fabric.
 You may have a garment you want to cut up — bring it!
 If you are going to bring fabric pieces, you can bring any size, even down to 4 by 6 inches.
 You are welcomed to bring your own scissors and other sewing notions.
 The work is appliqué.
 The pieces will be glued, ironed or sewn together.
 Everyone will be given a numbered square (12” by 12”) to design while following the pattern.
 You can also pick up quilt square kits with instructions and drop them off finished by the deadline.